MeyrickSandham/fresh-projects/README.md

 - **Floorplan Panel** – Displays the floorplan image overlaid with clickable room shapes (SVG).
 Hover to highlight; click to select.
 - **Room Details Panel** – Shows the selected room’s name, description, and a **Room Gallery** filtered to that room.
 - **Main Gallery** – Displays **all floorplan images**, appearing beneath the Room Details panel.
-- **Responsive Layout** – Panels stack on small screens and sit side‑by‑side on large screens.

 ---